 It shall be the policy of the Board of Education to acknowledge each student's successful completion of the instructional program appropriate to the achievement of District goals and objectives as well as personal proficiency by the awarding of a diploma at fitting graduation ceremonies.
-The Board shall award a regular high school diploma to every student enrolled in this District who meets the requirements of graduation established by this Board as provided by State law.
-If a student fulfills the requirements for a State-endorsed transcript described in the District's administrative guidelines, it shall be indicated on his/her transcript.

-Special education students who properly complete the programs specified in their I.E.P. and have received the recommendation of the I.E.P.C. may participate in graduation activities and may be awarded a District-endorsed or State-endorsed transcript as recommended by the student's I.E.P.C.
-Reasonable accommodation shall be made for students with disabilities under Section 504 to assist them in taking the MEAP and other required tests.
-Any high school student who wishes to test-out of a course in which s/he is not enrolled may do so by taking the final examination for the course and receiving a grade of at least C+ or by demonstrating mastery of the subject matter as determined by the assessment used in lieu of a final examination.
-Credit for a course earned by a student through this process may be used to fulfill a course or course-sequence requirement and be counted toward the required number of credits needed for graduation but may not be used to determine the student's GPA.
+Special education students who properly complete the programs specified in their I.E.P. and have received the recommendation of the I.E.P.C. may participate in graduation activities and may be awarded a District-endorsed or Stateendorsed transcript as recommended by the student's I.E.P.C.
+Reasonable accommodation shall be made for students with disabilities under Section 504 to assist them in taking the M-STEP and other required tests.